 See You in Athens!

 Athens is a glorious city, and we can’t sing its praises enough.
 There’s always something going on, and the passion of the locals is evident in everything that they do.
 Make sure that you explore the local cuisine, discover the fascinating history, and visit the nearby islands.
+If you are looking for a beautiful weekend getaway from the city, we recommend checking out Stoupa in southern Greece.
+It is quite simply exquisite.

 - Guide to working remotely in Lisbon